Xhuiiii/portfolio-kami/_portfolio/blocTime.md

 The following are the user stories I was given:

-1. First ordered list item
-2. Another item
-Start and reset a 25 minute work session.
+1. Start and reset a 25 minute work session.
-Start and reset a 5 minute break after each completed work session.
+2. Start and reset a 5 minute break after each completed work session.
-Start and reset a longer, 30 minute break after every 4 completed work sessions.
+3. Start and reset a longer, 30 minute break after every 4 completed work sessions.
-Displaying the live timer during sessions.
+4. Displaying the live timer during sessions.
-Creating "beep" sound after every completed session.
+5. Creating "beep" sound after every completed session.
-The ability to record completed tasks, and link the to a firebase database.
+6. The ability to record completed tasks, and link the to a firebase database.
-Displaying the tasks in reverse chronological order.
+7. Displaying the tasks in reverse chronological order.

 ## Solution